-Element Sa: Students demonstrate and utilize substantial knowledge and skillsand application in basic quantitative methods and data analysis, research design, and psychological measurement commonly used in psychology ED809 ED864 ED881 Element Sb: Students demonstrate and utilize skills in advanced research methods and data analysis appropriate in conducting research.
-ED864 ED881 Element 9a: Students are knowledgeable of and act in accordance with each of the following: the current version of the APA Ethical Principles of Psychologists and Code of Conduct; relevant laws, regulations, rules, and policies governing health service psychology at the organizational, local, state, regional, and federal levels; and relevant professional standards and guidelines.
-ED810 ED812 ED815 ED816 ED821 ED825 Element 9b: Recognize ethical dilemmas as they arise and apply ethical decision-making processes in order to resolve the dilemmas.
-ED810 ED812 ED815 ED816 ED821 ED825 Element 9c: Students conduct themselves in an ethical manner in all professional activities. professional and interdisciplinaryconsultation in all professional roles.
+Element 9a: Students are knowledgeable of and act in accordance with each of the following: the current version of the APA Ethical Principles of Psychologists and Code of Conduct; relevant laws, regulations, rules, and policies governing health service psychology at the organizational, local, state, regional, and federal levels; and relevant professional standards and guidelines.

+ED810, ED812, ED815, ED816, ED821, ED825

+Element 9b: Recognize ethical dilemmas as they arise and apply ethical decision-making processes in order to resolve the dilemmas.
+ED810, ED812, ED815, ED816, ED821, ED825 Element 9c: Students conduct themselves in an ethical manner in all professional activities.
+Competency 10: Consultation and Interprofessional Interdisciplinary Skills Students develop skills to engage in consultation and interdisciplinary collaboration with individuals or groups to address problems and promote effectiveness in professional activities.
+Element 10a: Students respect the roles and perspectives of other professions and demonstrate knowledge, skills, and attitudes regarding inter-professional and interdisciplinary consultation in all professional roles.
 ED833 Element 10b: Students demonstrate knowledge of consultation models and practices.
 ED833

-Appendix 6: Eligibility for Comprehensive Examination Form
+Appendix 5: Eligibility for Comprehensive Examination Form